gemesa/doc/omvll/introduction/_index.md

 3. The last section, [other topics]({{< ref "/omvll/other-topics" >}}), contains different information for those who are already familiar with the project.

-O-MVLL is an obfuscator based on LLVM that uses the new LLVM pass manager, `-fpass-plugin` to perform native code obfuscation.
-These obfuscation rules are driven by a Python API defined as follows:
+O-MVLL is an LLVM-based obfuscator that leverages the new LLVM pass manager.
+It integrates via `-fpass-plugin` in Clang or `-load-pass-plugin` option in the Swift compiler (starting with Xcode 26) to perform native code obfuscation.
+The obfuscation rules are driven by a Python API defined as follows:

 {{< alert type="danger" icon="fa-light fa-microchip">}}
 O-MVLL currently supports **AArch64** and **AArch32** architectures.